thirumurthis/Learnings/K8s/k3d_setup_using_dockerdesktop.md

 > **Note**
 >
 > How K3D is different from Minikube, K3D runs in Docker as container, Minikube requires VM.
+>
+> This can be used in Dev and Test environment, not intended for production.
+K3s can be used for production on Linux based systems.
+>

 #### Install K3d in local machine